Rotorua ram raid: Chocolates, gum and an empty till stolen in five-person raid

 Chocolate, gum and an empty till were stolen in a Rotorua ram raid that left a “massive mess” after five thieves couldn’t get into the cigarette cabinet.

-Police were called to a business on Ngongotahā Rd at 1.11am after a vehicle was used to enter the building, a spokesman said.
+Police were called to a business in Ngongotahā Rd at 1.11am after a vehicle was used to enter the building, a spokesman said.

 He said nothing was taken.
 Police had found both vehicles used in the attempted burglary, but were still searching for the offenders.